Experts just ranked the best diets, and their choices will probably surprise you

-This year’s rankings place the Mediterranean diet in first place, closely followed by the DASH diet (they tied for first last year).
-You could probably come up with the guidelines for both without doing any Googling, because they’re basically just “eat the foods you're always told to eat.”
+With this information, you probably won’t be surprised by this year’s diet rankings.
+First place went to the Mediterranean diet, closely followed by the DASH diet.
+You could probably come up with the guidelines for both without doing any Googling, because they’re basically just “eat the foods you’ve always been told to eat.”
 Focus on fruits, veggies, fish, lean meats, and whole grains.
-Cut back on sugar and starches.
-DASH stands for Dietary Approaches to Stop Hypertension, because it was originally designed to, you guessed it, lower hypertension.
-The next four diets—flexitarian, Weight Watchers, MIND, and the Mayo Clinic diet—are all essentially variations on that theme.
-MIND stands for Mediterranean-DASH Intervention for Neurodegenerative Delay and does exactly what the name implies, while the rest are intended as general nutritional recommendations—Weight Watchers has gradually moved from straight calorie counting to a plan that encourages users to eat as much of certain foods as they need to feel good.
+Cut back on (but no need to totally eliminate) sugar and starches.
+DASH stands for Dietary Approaches to Stop Hypertension, because it was originally designed to, you guessed it, lower blood pressure.
+The rest of the top five diets—flexitarian, Weight Watchers (now called WW), the Mayo Clinic diet, MIND, and Volumetrics—are all essentially variations on that theme.
+MIND stands for Mediterranean-DASH Intervention for Neurodegenerative Delay and does exactly what the name implies, while the rest are intended as general nutritional recommendations.
+Even Weight Watchers has gradually moved from straight calorie counting to a plan that encourages users to eat as much of certain foods as they need to feel good.

 It’s not until you get to number nine on the list that we see a diet hinging on a particular nutrient.
 The Ornish diet severely restricts fat, which may be wonderful for your heart, but experts dinged it for being difficult to follow.
 Most of the other fad diets, like keto, raw, and Whole30, ranked in the bottom 5 out of 35 for similar reasons.
 Experts caution that these extreme solutions can easily lead to nutritional deficiencies, digestive problems, and even more serious health concerns—but probably not long-term weight loss.
 If you want to see the full ranked list of diets its here.